SDE-Driven Spatio-Temporal Hypergraph Neural Networks for Irregular Longitudinal fMRI Connectome Modeling in Alzheimer's Disease: Conclusion

 \section{Conclusion}

-In this work, we propose an SDE-driven spatio-temporal hypergraph neural network learning framework (SDE-HGNN) for modeling irregular longitudinal brain connectomes in Alzheimer’s disease.
-By integrating continuous-time temporal modeling with higher-order hypergraph representations, the proposed method captures both disease progression dynamics and coordinated multi-region functional interactions beyond conventional pairwise connectivity.
-Extensive experiments on the OASIS-3 and ADNI datasets demonstrate that SDE-HGNN achieves robust performance across varying numbers of time points while generalizing to both longitudinal progression prediction and cross-sectional diagnosis.
-In addition, the sparsity-based importance learning mechanism identifies salient ROIs and connectivity patterns associated with disease progression, providing interpretable insights into disease-related brain network changes.
-These results highlight the value of jointly modeling temporal continuity and higher-order connectivity in irregular neuroimaging data.
-Moreover, the proposed framework offers a principled way to handle heterogeneous longitudinal observations in clinical studies.
-Future work will extend this framework to multimodal neuroimaging integration and larger clinical cohorts to further improve the characterization of disease trajectories and support data-driven clinical decision-making.
+In this work, we proposed SDE-HGNN, an stochastic differential equations-driven spatio-temporal hypergraph neural network framework for modeling irregular longitudinal fMRI connectomes in Alzheimer's disease.
+By integrating continuous-time temporal modeling with higher-order hypergraph representations, SDE-HGNN captures both disease progression dynamics and coordinated multi-region functional interactions under irregular longitudinal sampling.
+Experiments on the OASIS-3 and ADNI cohorts demonstrate consistent improvements over state-of-the-art graph and hypergraph baselines in both progression prediction and diagnostic classification tasks.
+In addition, the proposed sparsity-based importance learning mechanism identifies salient brain regions and discriminative connectivity patterns associated with AD progression, providing interpretable insights into disease-related brain network alterations.
+Beyond predictive performance, SDE-HGNN may serve as a promising framework for longitudinal clinical decision support by providing progression-risk estimates together with interpretable neuroimaging biomarkers.
+Future work will evaluate the framework in larger longitudinal cohorts and investigate its integration with multimodal biomarkers.